merijnkruithof/botty/README.md

 ### Usage
 Download pegcli (https://github.com/nji-rem/pegcli) and compile it with the Go compiler.
+Clone this repository as well and compile it with the Rust compiler.

-Clone this repository as well and compile it.
-Run it and run the pegcli binary as well.
+There'll be binaries available for Mac (Intel and Sillicon), Windows, and Linux when I finished the roadmap.